Live Play Data

 Which cards see the most live Commander play on Playgroup Live?

-Pure volume — the cards that appear in the most tracked games.
-Unlike EDHREC's decklist scrape, every count here is a real game that finished with players actually drawing and casting the card.
+Pure volume: the cards brought to the most tracked games.
+Unlike a decklist scrape, every count here is a real finished game where the card was in a player's deck (brought to the table, not necessarily drawn or cast).

 Which cards just unlocked deep-dive pages?